 Can our organisation say that employees who don’t get vaccinated may lose their jobs?

-Yes.
-With a few exceptions (see below).
-You not only can, in most roles, you must.
+Yes, with a few exceptions (see below).
+You can, and in most roles, you must.
 Your organisation is legally responsible for protecting the health of the people who come into your workplaces.
 If this can’t be done except by keeping unvaccinated people out – and the medical advice seems to be just that – it’s your duty to do just that.

 Yes, it would be a lot easier if the government took the lead and passed legislation to place the matter absolutely beyond question.
 They’ve largely squibbed it, but there’s still only a minute risk of blowback.